VipulBhattt/clipmind-ai-local/README.md

 ClipMind AI takes a long-form YouTube video (podcasts, interviews, lectures, talks) and automatically produces ready-to-post vertical Shorts — complete with active-speaker-tracking crop and burned-in captions — by understanding *what's being discussed* and *where the best hook-to-payoff moment lives* within each topic, rather than just scoring random sentences.

-> Built as a B.Tech CSE final-year major project.
-Fully working end-to-end pipeline, running on free-tier tools only (no paid APIs required).
+> A fully working end-to-end pipeline, running on free-tier tools only (no paid APIs required).

 ---